top of page

 Portuguese regional scarf

 Amália is the Queen of Fado.
-And you channel this icon by layering a traditional Portuguese Viana scarf over a black skirt or dress and pull your hair back into a low bun.
-Add winged eyeliner and accessorize with a Portuguese mandolin (even a ukelele could play the part).
+And you can channel this icon by layering a traditional Portuguese Viana scarf over a black skirt or dress and pull your hair back into a low bun.
+Add winged eyeliner.
+Bonus: make this a couples costume with your partner or child by dressing them in a black suit accessorized with a Portuguese mandolin (a ukelele could play the part too).
 In no time, you'll be feeling the spirit of a seasoned fadista.

 3. Sardine Tin